OpenSTEF/openstef/_sources/dazls.rst.txt

 Domain Adaptation for Zero Shot Learning in Sequence (DAZLS)
 ============================================================

-DAZLS is an energy splitting function in openSTEF.
+DAZLS is an energy splitting function in OpenSTEF.
 Is a technique which transfers knowledge from complete-information substations to incomplete-information substations for solar and wind power prediction.
 It is being used in :mod:`openstef.pipeline.create_component_forecast`